briankohles/briankohles.github.io/_wiki/ldap.md

 # What Types of Data?

-LDAP can store virtually any type of data.
+LDAP can store virtually any type of data, including binary data like images.

 Most commonly:
   - users
-    - Name, e-mail, company Info
+    - Name, e-mail, company Info (department, manager, etc)
     - Password
   - group information

 ---

-# What does State Farm use it for?
+# What LDAP Isn't

-At State Farm we use LDAP in many places with an assortment of products.

-B2E LDAP - Preciously called your SFNet login.

-Active Directory - Information about windows computers at State Farm, and login information
+LDAP is not a relational database.
+You can not combine one record with another record.

+What this means is that data for each entry is stored with that entry.
+Information like Department Name or Manager name is stored individually on each entry, and is duplicated on every entry.

+This means that having an effective Identity Provisioning system is critical as a manager with a name change will need to be updated on every record that mentions their name.

+---